cherrymu/process-out-challenge/README.md

 - [x] Security scanners implementation using Trivy during the build process

 ## Assumptions
-After building the application from the CI pipeline, deploy it manually using helm on any k8s distribution
+After building the application from the CI pipeline, deploy it manually using helm on any k8s distribution.
+However, also written a github workflow to do a continous test of the latest image built using OpenTofu on a local kind cluster running in the workflow job.

 ## Project Highlights/Features
 1. Modular Golang code with Separate HTTP handlers and telemetry into different files for better organization and error handling.